Learn about our newest features and enhancements!

 3. Managing opt in list for email sending practices

-When contacts have dependencies, CharityEngine allows for bulk deletion of contacts and dependent records such as transactions and activities though a data transformation.
+When contacts have dependencies, CharityEngine allows for individual and bulk deletion of contacts and dependent records such as transactions and activities though a data transformation.

 Please Note: